National Bank of Canada FI Sells 4,507 Shares of Wolfspeed, Inc. (NYSE:WOLF)

-National Bank of Canada FI reduced its position in Wolfspeed, Inc. (NYSE:WOLF – Get Rating) by 89.2% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 544 shares of the company’s stock after selling 4,507 shares during the quarter.
+National Bank of Canada FI lowered its holdings in shares of Wolfspeed, Inc. (NYSE:WOLF – Get Rating) by 89.2% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 544 shares of the company’s stock after selling 4,507 shares during the period.
 National Bank of Canada FI’s holdings in Wolfspeed were worth $38,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Bank Julius Baer & Co.
-Ltd Zurich lifted its position in Wolfspeed by 41.5% in the fourth quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 1,399 shares of the company’s stock worth $97,000 after purchasing an additional 410 shares during the period.
-Xponance Inc. lifted its position in Wolfspeed by 13.7% in the fourth quarter.
-Xponance Inc. now owns 16,418 shares of the company’s stock worth $1,133,000 after purchasing an additional 1,973 shares during the period.
-Harbor Capital Advisors Inc. lifted its holdings in shares of Wolfspeed by 4.7% during the fourth quarter.
-Harbor Capital Advisors Inc. now owns 16,575 shares of the company’s stock valued at $1,144,000 after acquiring an additional 746 shares during the period.
-Oak Harbor Wealth Partners LLC lifted its holdings in shares of Wolfspeed by 0.5% during the fourth quarter.
-Oak Harbor Wealth Partners LLC now owns 214,968 shares of the company’s stock valued at $14,841,000 after acquiring an additional 1,100 shares during the period.
-Finally, Maryland State Retirement & Pension System bought a new position in shares of Wolfspeed during the fourth quarter valued at $668,000.
+Several other large investors have also added to or reduced their stakes in WOLF.
+Lazard Asset Management LLC acquired a new stake in Wolfspeed during the third quarter worth approximately $25,000.
+Trustcore Financial Services LLC grew its stake in Wolfspeed by 214.1% during the third quarter.
+Trustcore Financial Services LLC now owns 311 shares of the company’s stock worth $32,000 after purchasing an additional 212 shares during the period.
+Money Concepts Capital Corp grew its stake in Wolfspeed by 534.0% during the third quarter.
+Money Concepts Capital Corp now owns 317 shares of the company’s stock worth $33,000 after purchasing an additional 267 shares during the period.
+Allworth Financial LP grew its stake in Wolfspeed by 57.5% in the third quarter.
+Allworth Financial LP now owns 408 shares of the company’s stock valued at $42,000 after acquiring an additional 149 shares during the period.
+Finally, Bogart Wealth LLC grew its stake in Wolfspeed by 774.5% in the third quarter.
+Bogart Wealth LLC now owns 411 shares of the company’s stock valued at $42,000 after acquiring an additional 364 shares during the period.

-A number of research analysts have issued reports on the company.
-Deutsche Bank Aktiengesellschaft cut their price objective on Wolfspeed from $90.00 to $80.00 in a report on Wednesday, January 11th.
-Oppenheimer cut their price objective on Wolfspeed from $118.00 to $115.00 and set an “outperform” rating for the company in a report on Thursday, January 26th.
-JPMorgan Chase & Co. cut Wolfspeed from an “overweight” rating to a “neutral” rating and cut their price target for the company from $100.00 to $65.00 in a report on Monday.
-Citigroup cut Wolfspeed from a “buy” rating to a “neutral” rating and cut their price target for the company from $95.00 to $66.00 in a report on Monday, April 3rd.
-Finally, BMO Capital Markets cut their price target on Wolfspeed from $85.00 to $80.00 and set a “market perform” rating for the company in a report on Thursday, January 26th.
-Two analysts have rated the stock with a sell rating, seven have assigned a hold rating and nine have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus price target of $94.88.
+A number of brokerages have commented on WOLF.
+Citigroup cut Wolfspeed from a “buy” rating to a “neutral” rating and reduced their price objective for the company from $95.00 to $66.00 in a research note on Monday, April 3rd.
+Oppenheimer reduced their price objective on Wolfspeed from $118.00 to $115.00 and set an “outperform” rating for the company in a research note on Thursday, January 26th.
+Susquehanna dropped their target price on Wolfspeed from $90.00 to $88.00 and set a “neutral” rating on the stock in a report on Thursday, January 26th.
+Morgan Stanley dropped their target price on Wolfspeed from $88.00 to $80.00 in a report on Thursday, January 26th.
+Finally, BMO Capital Markets dropped their target price on Wolfspeed from $85.00 to $80.00 and set a “market perform” rating on the stock in a report on Thursday, January 26th.
+Two analysts have rated the stock with a sell rating, seven have given a hold rating and nine have assigned a buy rating to the stock.
+According to data from MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $94.88.

 About Wolfspeed